course-dprep/Airbnb-curfew-impact/README.md

 introduce and motivate regression analysis and explain how it contributes to solving the research question/business problem.

 ### Data collection and preparation
 The data used for this research was gathered from the website [Inside Airbnb](http://insideairbnb.com/get-the-data.html).
 The effect of the curfew in Amsterdam will be investigated on the dates from August  2020 to August 2021.
 Therefore, the datasets including these time samples for Amsterdam are available for download in the data_download.R file.
 After downloading the data, it will be prepared for the research.
-First, the twelve datasets will be merged into one big dataset.
-After, a new dummy variable called ‘curfew’ will be created, to check whether the datapoint was or was not during the curfew.
+Firstly, the  datasets will be merged into one big dataset.
+Secondly, a new dummy variable called ‘curfew’ will be created, to check whether the datapoint was or was not during the curfew.
 The model of this research:
 - DV: ‘price’
 - IV: ‘curfew’
 - MOD: ‘host_is_superhost’ and ‘neighbourhood_cleansed’